-Milaap is the official Indian Students' Organization (ISO) at the University of Wyoming.
-We are a Recognized Student Organization of the Associated Students of University of Wyoming (ASUW).
-Our purpose is to provide an opportunity for Indian students to interact, to share the joy and heritage of the culture with the Laramie and university communities, and to help new students coming from India.
+MILAAP is the officially recognized Indian Students' Organization (ISO) at the University of Wyoming.
+We are a Recognized Student Organization (RSO) of the Associated Students of University of Wyoming (ASUW).
+The underlying objective of our organization is to inculcate, diversify and promote the rich culture and heritage of India within the Laramie and university community.

 For more info: Facebook-Milaap